 ”You've got to think about big things while you're doing small things, so that all the small things go in the right direction.Alvin TofflerAmerican writer, futurist, and businessman

 CoPilot is the COO & CFO you never thought you needed.
 We have seen problems we’ll make sure you avoid and solutions you don’t need to create yourself.

 CoPilot is right there with you, whether you are tuning up, looking to sell your business, or buying another business.
 We will define the approach, find, filter, and act as the extension of your plan.
 We know the process, the pitfalls, and how to mitigate your risks.
 This is the time to do it right, validating assumptions, documenting details now, saving a failed deal or worse, failed business later.

 Stabilize, Optimize and Tune Up

 CoPilot helps you do an internal evaluation and identifies those things going well and those things you need to fix, with a specific action to get it done.
-All of which drives your valuation higher, speeds the process and mitigates problems; the trifecta of good deal making.
+All of this drives your profit and valuation higher, speeds the process to get things done, and mitigates problems, lowering risks; the trifecta of good business and deal-making.